neynt/notes/2017-09/music140.md

   - Revived in the early 1960s.
     - Generational value gap developed.

-- [Hippie]: Term for those who ascribed to this ideology.
+- [Hippie]: Term for those who subscribed to this ideology.
   - From "yeah I'm hip" -- I'm up to date
     - (today it would be wokies)
   - Two main hippie centres: